Some constructions of formally self-adjoint conformally covariant polydifferential operators

 The primary purpose of this article is to show that given any CVI $L$, there is a formally self-adjoint conformally covariant polydifferential operator $D$ which is naturally associated to $L$, in the sense that the formula for $L^{e^{2\Upsilon}g}$ can be written entirely in terms of $D$ and related objects.
 This relation is captured precisely in~\eqref{eqn:pre_branson_trick} and~\eqref{eqn:branson_trick} below, and a precise existence statement is given in Theorem~\ref{thm:existence}.
 Here a \emph{polydifferential operator} is a multilinear operator on smooth functions with the property that fixing all but one input yields a differential operator of finite order.
 In fact, if $L$ has weight $-2k$, then this restriction will have order at most $2k$.

-This work is motivated by the recent discovery of some useful formally self-adjoint conformally covariant polydifferential operators.
-On the one hand, Case and Wang~\cite{CaseWang2016s} constructed such operators associated to the $\sigma_k$-curvatures in the variational cases and used them to study the Dirichlet problem on manifolds with boundary.
-On the other hand, the $Q^\prime$-curvature in CR geometry~\cite{CaseYang2012,Hirachi2013} is a local pseudohermitian invariant of order $2n$ defined on pseudo-Einstein $(2n-1)$-dimensional manifolds which transforms quadratically under change of contact form:
+This work is motivated by the recent discovery of some useful formally self-adjoint conformally covariant polydifferential operators:

+In conformal geometry, Case and Wang~\cite{CaseWang2016s} constructed such operators associated to the $\sigma_k$-curvatures in the variational cases and used them to study the Dirichlet problem on manifolds with boundary.
+For example, the formally self-adjoint conformally covariant tridifferential operator associated to the $\sigma_2$-curvature is the polarization of

+see~\cite[Remark~2.2]{Case2019fl}.
+By exploiting the multilinearity of these operators, Case and Wang solved a Dirichlet problem on manifolds with boundary under a natural positivity assumption~\cite{CaseWang2016s} and made partial progress on the conjectured fully nonlinear sharp Sobolev trace inequality related to the $\sigma_2$-curvature~\cite{CaseWang2019}.
+Case also used the multilinearity of $L_2$ to give a new proof~\cite{Case2019fl} of a sharp fully nonlinear Sobolev inequality involving $\sigma_2$-curvature (cf.\ \cite{ChangGurskyYang2003b,GuanWang2004,LiLi2003,Viaclovsky2000}).

+In CR geometry, the $Q^\prime$-curvature~\cite{CaseYang2012,Hirachi2013} is a local pseudohermitian invariant of order $2n$ defined on pseudo-Einstein $(2n-1)$-dimensional manifolds which transforms quadratically under change of contact form:

 Its importance stems from the fact that the total $Q^\prime$-curvature has properties analogous to the total $Q$-curvature of an even-dimensional Riemannian manifold.
 In the terminology to be introduced below, the polarization of $\Upsilon\mapsto P_\theta(\Upsilon^2)$ is the CR covariant bidifferential operator associated to $Q^\prime$.
 The limiting case of~\eqref{eqn:branson_trick} below shows that, in the critical dimension, a formula similar to~\eqref{eqn:Qprime} holds between all CVIs and the conformally covariant operators associated to them.